 Welcome to our guide to bicycling on Cape Cod!
 Come bicycle on the Cape's beautiful paths and trails, and enjoy the scenery, the sun, the beaches, and the surf along the way!
 Visit the popular National Seashore, Nickerson State Park, the Cape Cod Rail Trail, the Falmouth Shining Sea Trail or the Chatham Bike Route, the Canal Bike paths and more.

 Biking on the Rail Trail is a great way for the whole family to experience bicycling on the Cape.
-Late in 2018, the trail will extend from South Yarmouth to South Wellfleet, running much of the length of the Cape.
+The trail now extends from South Yarmouth to South Wellfleet, running much of the length of the Cape.
 Gorgeous lake and cranberry bog views, woodlands, the State Park, and the beautiful views of the Outer Cape are right along the trails.
 The Canal paths are another place to start, and they provide easy, level bicycling with plenty to see and do along the way as well.

 Bicycling on Cape Cod has been enormously popular in recent years.
 The Cape has always been a wonderful bicycling spot, but in 1978, when the Massachusetts Department of Environmental Management purchased part of the right-of-way along the old Pennsylvania Central Railroad grade and set up the Cape Cod Rail Trail, bicycling really took off.